rpldy/react-uploady-docs/docs/guides/DropAndPaste.md

+---
+id: "DropAndPaste"
+description: "How to upload files using paste action"
+---

 # Drop and Paste

-With [@rpldy/upload-paste](../packages/rpldy-upload-paste) you can make an element a recipient of paste events that trigger an upload.
+With [@rpldy/upload-paste](../../packages/rpldy-upload-paste) you can make an element a recipient of paste events that trigger an upload.

-With [@rpldy/upload-drop-zone](../packages/rpldy-upload-drop-zone) you can make an element trigger upload by accepting a file being dropped on it.
+With [@rpldy/upload-drop-zone](../../packages/rpldy-upload-drop-zone) you can make an element trigger upload by accepting a file being dropped on it.

 Combining the two together can be a very nice user experience.
 For example: Whatsapp Web does this very nicely.